Confluence 5.6 Release Notes

 Go to Space Tools > Configure Sidebar to edit the space logo.

 We have improved the way emoticons, JIRA issues and tables render in PDF exports.

 Support for Office 2013

 The Office Connector now supports displaying, editing and importing Office 2013 documents.
-There are some browser and operating system limitations, so be sure to check the Office Connector Prerequisites page for details.
+There are some browser and operating system limitations, so be sure to check the Edit in Office using the Office Connector page for details.

 Infrastructure changes and API improvements

 System Administrators can use the new lightweight monitoring console to monitor page and macro execution times.